RedWedgeX/obs-sessionize-title-updater/README.md

 - `Fetch Interval (minutes)`: The interval in minutes at which to fetch new data from the API.

 NOTE: You can also set the `Fake Current LOCAL DateTime` setting, formatted `YYYY-MM-DDTHH:MM:SS` to override the current time during testing.
 Leave this blank for actual use and it will use your current system time.

-## Usage

-After configuring the plugin, it will automatically update the specified text sources with the current and next session information at the specified fetch interval.